FCOO/fcoo-modernizr-mediaquery-device/README.md

 ## [fcoo-modernizr]
 The [Modernizr] tests used are defined in [fcoo-modernizr]

-For consistency th Modernizr is 'create' in window.fcoo
+For consistency the Modernizr is 'create' in window.fcoo

         window.fcoo..modernizr = Modernizr;